 SPEAKER(S):

-Chris Holt, Staff Director - Operating Practices, FRA
+Adam Giovando, Staff Director - SMT-8, FRA

 Join this live Q&A panel featuring industry veterans who bring years of experience navigating the short line railroad landscape.
 These seasoned leaders will share invaluable lessons, time-tested strategies, and insider perspectives on overcoming challenges and capitalizing on opportunities in the rail industry.
 With their wealth of knowledge, they’ll address your questions and provide actionable insights to help you drive success.
 Don’t miss this unique opportunity to learn from the experts in our industry!